Jean-Paul Rodrigue (2017), New York:

 consequences such as congestion, accidents and mobility gaps.

-attributes such as transportation costs, capacity, efficiency, reliability
+attributes such as costs, capacity, efficiency, reliability

 and speed.
 Transportation systems are evolving within a complex set